vallshmeleff/androidrsa/README.md

 # androidrsa
-Android Java RRSA Encryption
+Android Java RSA Encryption
-Development of a class for extended work with PCA encryption - key generation, data encryption and decoding, saving and restoring encryption keys, key protection, support for national alphabets, obfuscation
+Development of a Java class for extended work with PCA encryption - key generation, data encryption and decoding, saving and restoring encryption keys, key protection, support for national alphabets, obfuscation